 - The model also highlights how the government can improve the global competitive positions of their countries.

-A Little More on What is the Porter Diamond
+How is the Porter Diamond Used?

 Before the introduction of the Michael Porter diamonds model, several theories on global economics posit that the inherent attributes of a country will give it a competitive advantage in the global economic environment.
 These inherent attributes include natural resources, population size, land, and other primary resources.
 In 1990, Michael Porter explained in his book; The competitive Advantage of Nations how governments can act as stimulants for the competitive positioning of a country in the global space.
 The Porter Diamond model suggests ways to improve the competitive advantage of a country, these include skilled labor, a developed technology sector, fiscal policy, and government support, among others.